Ruby Dee

 “The Bush Administration … has demolished whatever minimal stability has been achieved in treaties and agreements over the last half century to reduce the threat of nuclear war.
 It openly seeks world domination through military force and preemptive war … Its arrogant and reckless quest for a new US empire is inflamed by a frightening fundamentalist religious zeal.
 The Bush Administration is conducting a cruel war on the poor while outrageously lining the pockets of its corporate supporters….
 Using its fraudulent ‘war on terrorism’ and playing on the public’s fears after 9/11, the Bush Administration has savaged the rights of immigrants and foreign nationals, has fanned racism, conducted arrests without warrants … and is now preparing an even more repressive Patriot Act II while packing the courts with compliant right-wing ideologues.”

-Though she did not formally endorse a candidate for the 2008 presidential election, Dee expressed considerable enthusiasm for Barack Obama, who she said possesses “a spiritual edge … that I’d like to see the country explore.”
+Though she did not formally endorse a candidate for the 2008 presidential election, Dee expressed considerable enthusiasm for Barack Obama, who she said possessed “a spiritual edge … that I’d like to see the country explore.”

-Dee died of natural causes on June 11, 2014.
+Dee died of natural causes on June 11, 2014, in New Rochelle, New York.

-[2] Dee’s fellow signers included Leslie Cagan, Noam Chomsky, Angela Davis, Ossie Davis, Manning Marable, Robert Meeropol, Michael RatnerPete Seeger, and Tim Wise.
+2. Dee’s fellow signers included Leslie Cagan, Noam Chomsky, Angela Davis, Ossie Davis, Manning Marable, Robert Meeropol, Michael RatnerPete Seeger, and Tim Wise.

 |